Every week, you spend hours creating powerful and original content.

 Link Back to the Original Post on Your Blog

-You can only pack so many words into a SlideShare presentation.
+You can only pack so many powerful words into a SlideShare presentation.

 As a result, your slide deck may not give readers the full picture.
 (Remember the earlier point about being selective with what you put on your SlideShare?)